What Does It Mean to Be Saved and Attain Full Salvation?

 2. What Does It Mean to Attain Full Salvation?
 What Behaviors Do Those Who Attain Full Salvation Possess?

 First, let’s read a passage of God’s words: “When people cast off the filthy, corrupt things of Satan, they gain God’s salvation.
 But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
 People’s conniving, deceitfulness, and crookedness are all things of Satan.
-Saving you is allowing you to escape from these things.
-God’s work cannot be wrong; it is all in order to save people from darkness. … When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
-Once you have been cleansed and made perfect, you will be holy, you will be a proper person, and you will be blessed by God and delightful to God.”
+God’s salvation of you is to extricate you from these things of Satan.
+God’s work cannot be wrong; it is all done in order to save people from darkness. … When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
+Once you have been cleansed and made perfect, you will be holy, you will be a normal person, and you will be blessed by God and delightful to God..”

 From God’s words, we can see that attaining full salvation means to cast off sin and be purified.
 That is to say, those who attain full salvation do not just do some external good deeds, but their arrogant, selfish, deceitful and wicked inner nature has changed, and they are able to live by God’s words, completely submit to God’s orchestrations and arrangements and, even when faced with the threat of imminent death, they are still able to fear God and shun evil.
 They would rather die than return to live under Satan’s power, and they can no longer rebel against or resist God.
 Only people like this are those who have been completely gained by God.
 Those who attain God’s full salvation are those who understand the truth, who know God and who can obey God; those who attain full salvation are those who can stand witness amidst all manner of Satan’s temptations, who can live by the truth, and who fear God and shun evil; those who attain full salvation are those who are considerate to, who speak honestly and straightforwardly, who are kindhearted, who can love God and satisfy God, who take God’s words as rules for their actions and conduct, who can live out a genuine human likeness, and who can glorify God and manifest Him in everything they do.